juliofmendes/Youtube-Subtitle-Downloader/README.md

 1. Execute no terminal: `python3 .../Youtube_Subtitle_Downloader/YouSubDL[1.8].py`
 2. Cole ou digite o `link` do Video ou Playlist
 3. Verifique as legendas na pasta `Legendas`

+1. Access the program folder: cd Youtube_Subtitle_Downloader
+2. Run the YouSubDL[1.8].py file in the terminal: `python3 YouSubDL[1.8].py`
+3. Enter the link of the video or playlist to be downloaded.
+4. Wait for the subtitle download process.
+5. Check the subtitles in the automatically created Legendas folder.